mail: firstname.lastname@example.org / email@example.com

 For ten years Karim developed his techniques in Italian Renaissance painting and drawing.
 Intrigued by contemporary art after the Italian school, Karim continued his studies for two years at the Pompeu Fabra Academie (P.F.A), where he started to find his own way of working which he devolped further studying at the Fine Arts University in Barcelona ( UB ).
 While studying in Barcelona Karim increased his experience working in the Macba, Fundació Miro, and CCCB.
 Seeing how the people were moved by art, made him realise the intention of his own work.

 In 2010 he moved to Amsterdam to pursue his education, in the fashion department, at the Gerrit Rietveld Academie.
 Searching for ways to open his visual expression.
-Karim is graduating next year from Gerrit Rietveld.
+Karim was graduated in 2015 from Gerrit Rietveld.
 At the same time he creates from empty surfaces and fashion windows from the past to future.

 Illustrator, painter and fashion designer Karim Adduchi was born in Imzouren, Morocco, in 1988.
 Parents us clothiers, he grew up between the sewing machines and threads.
 Moved at the age of five to Barcelona.
 As it was his first time ever to attend school, but unable to speak, Adduchi turned to drawing as a means of self-expression.
 Seeing great talent in his drawings, his tutor urged him to attend a strict and disciplined special fine arts institution to make the most out of his potential and communicate.
 After that he attended the University of Fine Arts in Barcelona, where Adduchi further developed his art.
 Drawing inspiration from both the Italian Renaissance and contemporary art, he laid the fundaments for his recognisable style of illustrating.
 In 2010 Adduchi moved to Amsterdam to study fashion design at the Gerrit Rietveld in which he graduated last year with a striking collection called ‘She Knows Why the Caged Bird Sings’.
 With bulbous volumes, traditional Berber arts and crafts and smart tailoring it fittingly received international press coverage.
 Even though immersed in the young and creative cultural scene in Amsterdam, Adduchi kept to his own ideas and sentiments about fashion and art.